luapower/luapower-all/x-widgets.md

 both their sub-elements and their styling are up for grabs.
 All widgets get the `.x-widget` class that you can set global styling like a custom font to, without disturbing your other styles.

+## Security

+Strings are never rendered directly as HTML to avoid accidentally creating XSS holes.
+For formatting rich text safely use templates (`mustache.js` from [webb] is a good candidate and it also has a server-side Lua implementation).

 ## Web developers beware